eslint/eslint/docs/src/rules/no-label-var.md

 ## When Not To Use It

 If you don't want to be notified about usage of labels, then it's safe to disable this rule.

-## Version

-This rule was introduced in ESLint 0.0.9.